MathieuPol/Obaby/README.md

 + In terminal ``` doctrine:migrations:migrate```
 + Remember : do no work on master's branch

+To connect and being able to access back office you should use this account:
+email: visitor@visitor.com
+mdp: visitor

+Feel free to experiment

  ### You're ready to work

 -----------------------------